-- 2. The clock is to be stopped in the event of an injury requiring medical attention. - 3.
-The clock is to be started when all Players are on the field and the umpire calls "Play Ball". - B. Courtesy Runners - 1.
-Unlimited courtesy runners are allowed at any time and may be anyone on the roster. - 2.
-A courtesy runner is in the game once the base is touched. - 3.
-A Player can be a courtesy runner only once an inning - 4.
-A runner may not replace a courtesy runner unless there is an injury - a.
-The injured Player must be removed from the line-up and cannot return to the game - 5.
-Any Player replaced by a courtesy runner may not become a courtesy runner in the same inning. - 6.
-Penalty for use of an ineligible courtesy runner shall be removal of the runner from the base and an out is recorded against the base runner for which the courtesy runner is used. - 7.
-If a Player is on base as a courtesy runner when it is his time to bat, he shall be declared out. - a.
-If this is the first or second out of the inning, the Player will bat in his regular spot - b.
-If this is the third out of the inning, the Player will be the first batter in the next inning
+- The clock is to be started when all Players are on the field and the umpire calls "Play Ball". - Courtesy Runners - Unlimited courtesy runners are allowed at any time and may be anyone on the roster. - A courtesy runner is in the game once the base is touched. - A Player can be a courtesy runner only once an inning - A runner may not replace a courtesy runner unless there is an injury - a.
+The injured Player must be removed from the line-up and cannot return to the game - Any Player replaced by a courtesy runner may not become a courtesy runner in the same inning. - Penalty for use of an ineligible courtesy runner shall be removal of the runner from the base and an out is recorded against the base runner for which the courtesy runner is used. - If a Player is on base as a courtesy runner when it is his time to bat, he shall be declared out. - If this is the first or second out of the inning, the Player will bat in his regular spot. - If this is the third out of the inning, the Player will be the first batter in the next innings. - A "Rabbit Runner" will start at a point 3 ft. behind the rear back left corner of the catcher's box looking out to the field of play.
+He may not start to run until the ball is hit by the batter.
+If he does, he is out, and all other runners return.
+If the Rabbit Runner rounds first base, and touches 2nd base in a normal play, he is out, and the other base runners advancement will be a timing play.
+I.E. a runner on third crosses home before the rabbit illegally touches second base and it is not the final out in the inning.
+The run will be awarded. - A rabbit runner will be considered in the game as a courtesy runner once a pitch is thrown to the batter, he is announced by the umpire.
+He may not be used as a courtesy runner for the rest of the inning. - Likewise, if the batter runs up the line past 10 feet, he will be declared out.
+A white chalk line should be drawn 10 feet from home plate across the baseline.
+This will be a delayed dead ball.
+If the batter runs beyond the 10' line but the defense turns a double play on that hit ball, the double play is called.
+In other cases, if the hitter runs past the 10' line, the batter is called out and any runners are sent back to their previous position on base. - The player may chose to forgo the rabbit runner option in a game, but will not be allowed to have a rabbit runner for the remainder of the game.
+He will be able to utilize the rabbit runner option for his next game. - Once the ball is hit, the Rabbit Runner may not run beyond the first base bag unless: - The batted ball is a 'ground rule double.' - The batted ball is a 'home run.' - An infielder throws the ball out of play (advance to the next base plus one). - An outfielder throws the ball out of play (2 bases from the time of the throw).

-C. Offense